wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-You can also use a different variant of the method with a completion block, but you have to be sure, that the Apple Watch is reachable at the time of call, otherwise the error is returned:
+You can also use a different variant of the method with a completion block.
+However, you have to be sure that the Apple Watch is reachable at the time of call.
+Otherwise, the error is returned:

 ```swift
 if let token = tokenStore.localToken(withName: "MyToken") {